jesseCaramalis/jesseCaramalis/README.md

 Currently looking to bring my skill set and business acumen to a tech company with global reach.
 <br/>

-- 🔭 I’m currently working on Schedule, a fullstack team management and rostering app
+- 🔭 I’m currently working on <a href="https://github.com/jesseCaramalis/plateia">Plateia</a>, a fullstack MERN social media web app.

 - 🌱 I’m currently learning AWS and working towards my Cloud Practitioner certification